Aggretsuko: TV anime

 A series of 100 one-minute anime shorts directed by Rarecho by Fanworks aired on Tokyo Broadcasting System Television between April 2, 2016, and March 31, 2018, as part of the Ō-sama Brunch television program.
+It also aired on Astro Xiao Tai Yang in Malaysia.
 Pony Canyon began releasing the shorts on DVD from January 18, 2017.

 Mobile game

 In July 2020, a mobile game, Aggretsuko: The Short Timer Strikes Back, was released by Hive for Android and iOS devices.
 The game is a tile-matching puzzle game with the premise that Aggretsuko should begin working to build the furniture on the new company building, similar to games like Gardenscapes.
 For every ten levels completed, the user can download and see the episodes of the original one minute length TV Anime shorts.

 Netflix series

 A Netflix original series was announced in December 2017, with Rarecho returning as director and writer at Fanworks.
 The first season, consisting of ten episodes, was released worldwide on April 20, 2018, with a second season which was released on June 14, 2019.
 A third season premiered on August 27, 2020.
 A fourth season premiered on December 16, 2021.
 A fifth and final season was released on February 16, 2023.

 A Christmas special was released on December 20, 2018.